 - Nurses during Hurricane Katrina maintained patient care for days without access to air-conditioning, elevators, lights, or pumps.

 Day-to-day nursing is already a brave and difficult job.
 Crisis situations will put you to the ultimate test.

 Whether it’s a natural disaster, a human-made disaster, or a terrorist situation, there’s no denying a crisis will be an extraordinary challenge.
 You don’t have to be caught off guard, though.
 With preparation, you can be in a position to act quickly and effectively in the face of crisis.
 Here’s how.

 When you start a new assignment, take steps to learn about your hospital’s protocol for handling emergencies.
 This may include several components:

 - Evacuation plans.
 These plans will give detailed information and instructions regarding procedures to follow during partial or full hospital evacuation.

 - Shelter-in-place information.
-In the event that evacuation isn’t the safest option, your hospital will offer guidance on where and how to find shelter within the building.
+If evacuation isn’t the safest option, your hospital will offer guidance on where and how to find shelter within the building.

 - Active shooter protocol.
 Most institutions currently follow a “run, hide, fight” rule for avoiding (and defending yourself from) active shooters.
 A hospital setting can greatly complicate this, as you’re caring for vulnerable patients.
 Participate in active shooter response training if it’s offered.